 Artist of 1 portrait

-American artist Chuck Close is renowned for his inventive, large-scale, photo-based portraits.
-Having studied at the University of Washington (1962) and Yale University School of Art and Architecture (1963-4), he has focussed on portraiture and the human face since the late 1960s.
-In 1988 Close was paralyzed following a spinal artery collapse but has continued to work using a brush-holder strapped to his wrist and forearm.
-He has made portraits of subjects including Philip Glass, Cindy Sherman, Bill Clinton and Barack Obama.
+American artist Chuck Close was renowned for his inventive, large-scale, photo-based portraits.
+Having studied at the University of Washington (1962) and Yale University School of Art and Architecture (1963-4), he focused on portraiture and the human face from the late 1960s.
+In 1988 Close was paralysed following a spinal artery collapse, but continued to work using a brush-holder strapped to his wrist and forearm.
+He made portraits of prominent subjects including Philip Glass, Cindy Sherman, Roy Lichtenstein, Bill Clinton and Barack Obama.
 In 2000, Close was awarded the National Medal of Arts by President Clinton.
-He is represented in museums including Tate Modern, Centre George Pompidou and Walker Art Center, Minneapolis.
+His work is held in many collections across the world including Tate Modern, Centre George Pompidou and Walker Art Center, Minneapolis.